Arab socialism: Original meaning in Aflaq's writings

+Syrian Ba'ath constitution and practice

+The Ba'ath Party was founded in 1947 as the Arab Ba'ath Party, becoming the Arab Socialist Ba'ath Party in 1952 upon merging with the Arab Socialist Party.
 The party constitution of 1947 called for a "just redistribution of wealth", state ownership of public utilities, natural resources, large industry, and transport, state control over foreign and domestic trade, limiting the agricultural holdings of owners to the amount the owner could cultivate, an economy under some sort of state supervision, workers' participation in management and profit sharing, respected inheritance and the rights of private property.
 Prominent in Ba'athist writings from the 1940s and the 1950s, was the concern of exploitation of one group of citizens by another.
-The party forbade exploitation in its constitution.
+The party forbade exploitation in its constitution in line with its direct confrontation with colonialism.
 It further called for the abolition of class and class differences in the future envisaged society.

-In 1955 Aflaq defined socialism as "the sharing of the resources of the country by its citizens."
+Aflaq's concept of Arab unity would become a reality with the merger of the Syrian and Egyptian regimes from 1958 to 1961, built off the fusion of Nasser's revolutionaries with Aflaq's pan-Arabism.
+This embracing of authoritarian Nasserism exemplifies a shift within the Ba'athist movement away from liberalism and towards authoritarianism.
+The causes of this shift, as argued by scholar Rey Matthieu, are intertwined and threefold.
+First, internal struggles within the Ba'athist party coinciding with the Arab defeat in the Six-Day-War and subsequent Naksa revitalized the issue of defense in the minds of Arab nationalists.
+Furthermore, the super-powered tension between the Cold War blocs served to unify the fragmented Arab political landscape under a policy of neutrality.
+And in the Arab world, the political head of the concept of neutrality was Nasser.
+(In 1947 the Ba'athists had not yet chosen a side: the US funded Israel and Turkey, while the Soviets were atheist).